What is Sleepdogs?

-As collaborators, we’re interested in the splicing of traditions, mixing and matching.
-We share a love of finding common ground in seemingly conflicting material: the commercial and the experimental, the comic and the horrific, the complex and the hopelessly naïve.
+We’re interested in the splicing of traditions, mixing and matching.
+We love finding common ground in seemingly conflicting material: the tangible and the strange, the comic and the horrific, the complex and the hopelessly naïve.
 We believe it’s the in-between spaces where you find the truly interesting stuff: the feelings and ideas we want to share with an audience — stories that haven’t been told quite that way before, scenic routes not yet taken, familiar emotions made complex again.

 Marina Abramović once said that performance art should be protected from the “theatre fuckers” and “film fuckers” who stole or appropriated its ideas, textures, and motifs.
 Well, hello!
 We’re those fuckers.
 And we’re proud that our work is of mongrel heritage.
 Because we don’t think this is a tribal business.
 If it’s not growing, changing, living, breathing… what’s the point?